ajunior/RaspiKey/README.md

 ![raspikey-logo](images/raspikey-logo.png)
-###### Apple and Universal Bluetooth to USB Keyboard Adapter
+###### Bluetooth to USB Keyboard Adapter

-RaspiKey is an adaptor (bridge) that converts a bluetooth keyboard to a wired USB keyboard.
+RaspiKey is an adapter that converts a bluetooth keyboard to a wired USB keyboard.
 RaspiKey runs on the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.

 RaspiKey is particularly useful with the **Apple Wireless** keyboards family because it can translate their exotic keymap to that of a **standard PC keyboard** and make them fully usable on a PC or other devices (TVs, game consoles, etc.).